ibm-cloud-docs/enterprise-account-architecture/iac-accounts.md

 One account is used for infrastructure as code development.
 This account contains infrastructure as code development tools such as toolchains, Git repos, and catalogs of infrastructure as code modules for use in development.
 It also includes a test catalog where test versions of the infrastructure as code are published to be used in a test project.

-A second account is used for test deployments of the new infrastructure as code versions.

 | Component | Quantity | Description |
 |-----------|--------------|----|
 | Development catalog | 1 | Used to host the approved deployable architectures for the infrastructure as code development projects in this account |